cam-martin/interview_example/chapter1.md

 In between each exercise are multiple choice about the theoretical practice of data science.
 These will require less interactive coding to solve, but are useful to keep your data science theory sharp.

-This course will cover 3 general topics that all data sciencists should have mastered:
+This course will cover 4 general topics that all data sciencists should have mastered:

+- Data accumulaiton and manipulation
 - Statistical theory
 - Applied statistics
 - Critical thinking